johnnymez/blackjack375/README.md

    - Then navigate to `http://localhost:8000`
 4. Ensure the `image/` and `scripts/` folders remain next to `index.html`.

-Refactoring Assignment

-This repository is my fork of my team’s Assignment 2 Blackjack project for CISC375.

 Task 1a :
 The current project has 8 JS files.